tommyprand/knowledge/Uni/Computability.md

 2. **Successor:** $S(n)$ - Increments the content of register $R_n$ by 1.
 3. **Transfer:** $T(m,n)$ - Copies the content of register $R_m$ to $R_n$.
 4. **Conditional Jump:** $J(m,n,t)$ - If the contents of $R_m$ and $R_n$ are equal, jump to instruction $t$; otherwise, continue to the next instruction.

+Note the program will terminate when it encounters an empty instruction.

 ### URM Configuration and Execution